Faded (Kate DeAraugo song)

 "Faded" is a song written by Matthew Gerrard, Jessica Origliasso, Lisa Origliasso, and Robbie Nevil, produced by Gerrard and Bryon Jones for Australian singer Kate DeAraugo's first album A Place I've Never Been (2005).
 It was released as the album's second single in Australia on 20 February 2006 as a CD single.
 Two of the song's co-writers—Jessica and Lisa Origliasso of the Veronicas—recorded a demo of "Faded" prior to DeAraugo's release.
 They have been known to perform the song live.

 "Faded" was DeAraugo's second top-10 single following her number-one hit "Maybe Tonight" after winning series three of Australian Idol.
 DeAraugo went on to achieve two other top-10 singles with girl group the Young Divas.
-In 2008, the song was covered by German dance music act Cascada for their second studio album, Perfect Day (2007).
+In 2008, the song was released as a single by German dance music act Cascada from their second studio album, Perfect Day (2007).

 Music video

 The video begins with DeAraugo in her car with a photograph of her partner, The words "FADED" appear in the shadow of underneath her car.
 As the chorus begins, we see her performing the song in a large warehouse with her band.
 She then texts her boyfriend "Can you come over?", who we see stumbling down an alley in the presumption he is drunk, checking out another woman.
-After she receives the text, he drives to the same warehouse and opens the door to find photos of him with other woman scattered all over the floor, with the words "Cheat", "Liar", "Coward", "Fake", "Two Timer", and "User" put over his face.
+After she receives the text, he drives to the same warehouse and opens the door to find photos of him with other women scattered all over the floor, with the words "Cheat", "Liar", "Coward", "Fake", "Two Timer", and "User" put over his face.
 He then runs out, and upon trying to leave his car won't start, leaving him stranded there.